 12.3 The Licensee acknowledges that the Service is designed to be compatible only with the Equipment and the Licensor does not warrant or represent that the Service will be compatible with any other software or systems.

-13.1 The Licensor hereby undertakes to indemnify and hold harmless the Licensee and to keep the Licensee at all times fully and effectively indemnified from and against all actions, proceedings, claims, demands, costs (including without prejudice to the generality of this provision the legal costs of the Licensee on a solicitor and own-client basis), awards or damages howsoever arising - directly or indirectly - as a result of any breach or non-performance by the Licensor of any of the Licensor's warranties or obligations under this Agreement.
+13.1 Subject to all other provisions of this Agreement, the Licensor hereby undertakes to indemnify and hold harmless the Licensee and to keep the Licensee at all times fully and effectively indemnified from and against all actions, proceedings, claims, demands, costs (including without prejudice to the generality of this provision the legal costs of the Licensee on a solicitor and own-client basis), awards or damages howsoever arising - directly or indirectly - as a result of any breach or non-performance by the Licensor of any of the Licensor's warranties or obligations under this Agreement.

 13.2 The Licensee hereby undertakes to indemnify and hold harmless the Licensor and to keep the Licensor at all times fully and effectively indemnified from and against all actions, proceedings, claims, demands, costs (including without prejudice to the generality of this provision the legal costs of the Licensee on a solicitor and own-client basis), awards or damages howsoever arising - directly or indirectly - as a result of any breach or non-performance by the Licensee of any of the Licensee's warranties or obligations under this Agreement.